Sandbox game: Terminology

-From a video game development standpoint, a sandbox game incorporates elements of sandbox design, a range of game systems that encourage free play.
+From a video game development standpoint, a sandbox game incorporates elements of sandbox design, a range of game systems that encourage free play and creativity.
 Sandbox design can either describe a game or a game mode, with an emphasis on free-form gameplay, relaxed rules, and minimal goals.
 Sandbox design can also describe a type of game development where a designer slowly adds features to a minimal game experience, experimenting with each element one at a time.
 There are "a lot of varieties" of sandbox design, based on "a wide range of dynamic interactive elements".
 Thus, the term is used often, without a strict definition.
 Game designers sometimes define a sandbox as what it is not, where a game can "subtract the missions, the main campaign, the narrative or whatever formatively binds the game's progression, and you have a sandbox."

 In game design, a sandbox is a metaphor for playing in a literal sandbox.
 Game historian Steve Breslin describes "the metaphor [as] a child playing in a sandbox ... produc[ing] a world from sand", compared to games with more fully formed content.
 This metaphor between the virtual and literal sandbox is noted by architectural scholar Alexandra Lange, with a sandbox describing any bounded environment that offers freedom to explore and construct.
 This can distinguish it from conventional ideas of a game, where the metaphorical sandbox is a "play space in which people can try on different roles and imaginary quests ... rather than a 'game' to play."